ChinaNetCloud/nc-backup-py/README.md

 Windows compatibility
 Active directory backup
 ms-sql backup.

-[edit] Road Map:
+##Road Map:
-Optimize HDD Usage
+1- Optimize HDD Usage

-File copy, DB Dump, Compression should be a single operation, i.e data should be piped from one to the other without temp files.
+2- File copy, DB Dump, Compression should be a single operation, i.e data should be piped from one to the other without temp files.
 Streaming compressed, encrypted data to the cloud with a small local cache (No large locally stored encrypted files).
 Implement incremental backups.
+3- Improve Documentation

 [edit]Plugins

 We also have available a module/plugin feature in the configs available through configuration as well. current modules: